 SciSkill Index – Why and how

-As mentioned before, we only use the basic information of each match, because we want each league to have a level playing field.
+In terms of data input, we only use the basic information of each match to ensure a level playing field across leagues.
 Therefore, the input variables of the SciSkill information are:

 - Line-up (including position)